Latest YouTube Videos From ctrl.alt.rees

 The Argon One M.2 is a solid metal case for the Raspberry Pi 4 which offers some really excellent features, including configurable active cooling, 2x fullsize HDMI ports, smart power button / soft shutdown, easily accessible GPIO and perhaps most importantly, the ability to boot from an M.2 SSD.
 It does have a few minor issues that mean it might not be suitable for all purposes, and the M.2 setup can be fiddly if you don't have an M.2 USB adapter to plug into your PC.
 So join me as I give my impressions and get this thing up and running with the latest Raspberry Pi OS Bullseye!

-Pac-Man Prototype Cartridge Explored and Dumped
+Pac-Man Prototype Cartridge Explored & Dumped - Rare Collector's Item!

 I bought this "prototype" cartridge a few years back from a seller in California who had a lot of interesting Atari stuff.
 But is it genuine or is it a modern forgery?
 Is the game contained within an undiscovered early version?
 Let's find out!